LGBTQ rights in Japan: Political support

 At the 2016 House of Councillors election, the conservative governing LDP included in its manifesto, that "same-sex marriage is incompatible with the Constitution".
 However, it also included "promoting understanding of sexual diversity" in its platform, a move that would have been "unthinkable" in earlier times and that lawmaker Gaku Hashimoto attributed in part to burnishing the country's international image in advance of the 2020 Summer Olympics in Tokyo.
-In 2019, former Defense Minister Tomomi Inada said she was unsure whether she would be able to introduce new legislation seeking greater tolerance of same-sex relationships amid opposition from her LDP colleagues.
+In 2019, former defense minister Tomomi Inada said she was unsure whether she would be able to introduce new legislation seeking greater tolerance of same-sex relationships amid opposition from her LDP colleagues.
 While Inada announced she wishes to "promote understanding" of LGBTQ people, she stated she is not trying to get Japan to legalize same-sex marriage or ban discrimination against LGBTQ citizens.
 Some LDP members have made controversial statements, such as Katsuei Hirasawa who argued in a speech in February 2019 that the "nation would collapse" if everyone were gay.
 Another ruling party lawmaker, Mio Sugita, published a magazine article in 2018 describing same-sex couples as "unproductive" because they do not have children.

 In March 2017, Tomoya Hosoda was elected to the Iruma Assembly, in the prefecture of Saitama.
 Hosoda is believed to be the first openly transgender man elected to public office in the world.

 During the country's 2017 general election, Tokyo Governor Yuriko Koike's newly launched Party of Hope pledged the elimination of LGBTQ discrimination in its manifesto.

 In January 2019, trans woman Maria Akasaka became a member of the Kameoka City Assembly, in Kyoto Prefecture.
 In April 2019, another trans woman, Ayako Fuchigami, won a seat on the Hokkaido Prefectural Assembly representing Sapporo's Higashi-ku ward.
 She became the first openly transgender person to hold a prefectural assembly position in Japan.

-In June 2019, the CDP added introducing legislation aimed at ending discrimination against the LGBTQ community and legalising same-sex marriage to their party platforms ahead of the 2019 Japanese House of Councillors election.
+In June 2019, the CDP added introducing legislation aimed at ending discrimination against the LGBTQ community and legalising same-sex marriage to its party platform ahead of the 2019 Japanese House of Councillors election.

 In May 2021, Japan's conservative governing LDP has been accused of violating the Olympic charter after it failed to approve a bill to protect the rights of the LGBTQ community, during discussions marred by homophobic outbursts from conservative MPs.
 Closed meetings held in May to discuss a bill, proposed by opposition parties, ended without agreement after some LDP MPs said the rights of sexual minorities had "gone too far".
 An unnamed lawmaker described LGBTQ people as "morally unacceptable", while another MP, Kazuo Yana, said sexual minorities were "resisting the preservation of the species that occurs naturally in biological terms", media reports said.
 The failure to back a proposed law to protect LGBTQ rights was condemned by human rights groups, which said the party deserved a "gold medal for homophobia".